realitytracing/Reality-Tracing-WIP/human-foundations/dynamics.md

 Salience is visible only through movement.
 It cannot be frozen into a static state or reduced to a single mechanism.

-It appears as the **directional flow of energy toward locally sustaining ends**, stabilizing through habituation and dissolving under overload or constraint violation.
+It appears as the **directional flow of energy and capacity toward locally sustaining ends**, stabilizing through habituation and dissolving under overload or constraint violation.

 Salience is therefore not a trait.
 It is a **trajectory**.

 ---